 Again, despite such obvious advantages, Instagram Checkout might not be for everyone.
 For some, Instagram’s transaction fees may be a cause for concern.
 According to their Business Help Center, the selling fee is 5% per shipment or a flat fee of $0.40 for shipments of $8.00 or less.

-Similar to Amazon seller, Instagram Checkout can also mean brands lose out on valuable customer data (such as emails) as all communications are handled by Instagram rather than the brand directly.
+Similar to Amazon sellers, Instagram Checkout can also mean brands lose out on valuable customer data (such as emails) as all communications are handled by Instagram rather than the brand directly.